The final hour of our excursion into broadcast excellence is underway.

 Brian got it.

-This guy said, Well, it's too bad.
+This guy said, well, it's too bad.

 If you didn't hear it, then it did.

-Uh well, of course it was only hilarious to men.
+Well, of course it was only hilarious to men.

-So some women would find it funny.
+Some women would find it funny.

 I love stereotypical humor.